About the Poor House

 Group discount

-For groups of minimum 10 paying guests, the price is 80 DKK per person.
+For groups of minimum 10 paying guests, the price is 80 DKK per person (95 DKK per person in 2025).

 The group discount cannot be combined with other discounts.